Est. 2026 · Indigenous-Led · Canada

 🥍

-NorthStar Sports Manufacturing
+Kanada NorthStar Sports Manufacturing

 Two purpose-built facilities.
-The NorthStar Lacrosse Manufacturing Plant — Canada's first Indigenous-owned lacrosse equipment facility — produces professional-grade sticks, protective gear, and apparel, rooted in the cultural heritage of the game's original stewards, with a Heritage Lacrosse Lab and funded apprenticeships from Day 1.
-Alongside it, the NorthStar Hockey Equipment Manufacturing Plant brings Indigenous ownership to one of Canada's most iconic industries — producing sticks, protective equipment, and apparel at scale.
+The Kanada NorthStar Lacrosse Manufacturing Plant — Canada's first Indigenous-owned lacrosse equipment facility — produces professional-grade sticks, protective gear, and apparel, rooted in the cultural heritage of the game's original stewards, with a Heritage Lacrosse Lab and funded apprenticeships from Day 1.
+Alongside it, the Kanada NorthStar Hockey Equipment Manufacturing Plant brings Indigenous ownership to one of Canada's most iconic industries — producing sticks, protective equipment, and apparel at scale.
 Together, these facilities form a manufacturing revenue engine whose returns flow directly into KHIST — enabling the Trust to invest in more civic campuses and mixed-use communities without dependence on government cycles.

 Lacrosse · Hockey · Indigenous-Owned · KHIST Revenue Engine